By Chanté Eliaszadeh | October 8, 2025

 How to avoid: Conduct FinCEN registration analysis.
 Implement robust KYC from day one.
 Screen against OFAC sanctions lists.
 Designate AML compliance officer.

-The regulatory landscape for token offerings is evolving rapidly.
-Key developments to monitor:
+The regulatory landscape for token offerings is being rebuilt through rulemaking rather than litigation.
+Key developments to track:

 Conclusion: Compliance is a Competitive Advantage

-- Investor confidence: Institutional and sophisticated investors increasingly refuse to participate in non-compliant offerings
+- Investor confidence: Institutional and sophisticated investors increasingly refuse to participate in offerings that cannot show a clean securities analysis

 - Exchange listings: Major exchanges require evidence of securities law compliance before listing tokens